A Foundation of Caring | The History of MJHS Health System

 - Support for loved ones and their families

 - Medicare and Medicaid coverage

-Today, MJHS is a health system and a community of caring for all people.
+Today, MJHS is a health system and a community caring for all people.
 Like our founding Brooklyn Ladies, we have a welcoming heart and a caring spirit of inclusivity.
-If you are interested in learning more about our available services, please contact us.
+Please contact us if you are interested in learning more about our available services.
 You can also make a gift today.